 Wellfleet Bay Has a New Sanctuary Director

-Melissa Lowe Cestaro—a 25-year veteran of Mass Audubon—has been chosen to succeed Sanctuary Director Bob Prescott, who is retiring this fall after nearly 40 years at the helm.
+Melissa Lowe Cestaro—a 25-year veteran of Mass Audubon—is the new Sanctuary Director at Wellfleet Bay, succeeding Bob Prescott, who retired last year after nearly 40 years at the helm.

-Melissa will be only the third person to occupy the Sanctuary Director's position at Wellfleet Bay since Mass Audubon acquired the property in 1959.
-She'll start her new position in September.
+Melissa is only the third person to occupy the Sanctuary Director's position since Mass Audubon acquired the property in 1959.

 Before beginning her 21-year career in Wellfleet, Melissa worked for several other prominent environmental organizations including Manomet, Hawk Watch International, and Mass Audubon's Blue Hills Trailside Museum.
 Recently, she's held a leadership position at the Center for Coastal Studies in Provincetown.

 "It is such an incredible honor to be chosen as Wellfleet Bay's new director,” Melissa says.
 "The sanctuary is a product of Bob's tireless direction and vision, as well as the staff's hard work, and the support of volunteers, members, and so many others.
 I am thrilled to have the opportunity to build on this legacy."